joonashak/holenav/docs/Roles.md

 Each role inherits the rights of previous roles.

-### `SOLDIER`
+### `USER`

 - Log in.
 - Edit personal settings.
 - Use mapper in the folders they have access to.

-### `CAPTAIN`
+### `MANAGER`

-- Manage all users with the `SOLDIER` role.
+- Manage all users with the `USER` role.

-### `DIRECTOR`
+### `ADMINISTRATOR`

 The highest level role.
 Can be used as a traditional "superuser" or granted to multiple users in more trusting communities.
-The last remaining `DIRECTOR` cannot revoke this role or delete their account.
+The last remaining `ADMINISTRATOR` cannot revoke this role or delete their account.
 The first user to register is granted this role.

 - Manage app settings.
 - Manage all users.
-This includes other users with the `DIRECTOR` role, as well as granting and revoking the `DIRECTOR` role.
+This includes other users with the `ADMINISTRATOR` role, as well as granting and revoking the `ADMINISTRATOR` role.